OlympusDAO/olympus-docs/docs/for-agents/03_mcp/00_introduction.md

 The **Olympus MCP server** is a remote [Model Context Protocol](https://modelcontextprotocol.io) server that gives AI clients structured, read-only access to Olympus protocol data through a single tool surface.

-It unifies on-chain state, indexers (Envio, The Graph, Ponder), market data, governance, and the Olympus documentation behind one endpoint, so a client does not need to know which upstream source is canonical for each question.
+It unifies on-chain state, the keyless Olympus Protocol Metrics API (backed by Envio), other indexers (The Graph and Ponder), market data, governance, and the Olympus documentation behind one endpoint, so a client does not need to know which upstream source is canonical for each question.
 Ask about backing, treasury, Cooler loans, supply, governance, or protocol architecture, and the server routes the question to the right source and returns a verifiable answer.

 ## Endpoint